 Unfortunately, your employer may not be able to help you because they can only act on the information sent to them in the HMRC coding notice.

-If you are employed with this tax code, your employer is giving you your personal allowance.
-That means all the profit you earn from your business will be taxed at your highest rate of tax.
+If you are employed and self-employed then you may have the 1185l tax code as well as a UTR number.
+It means, your employer is giving you your personal allowance and that most likely all the profit you earn from your business will be taxed at your highest rate of tax.

-When you complete your tax return, you’ll have to declare all your employment and self-employment income.
-But you’ll get credit for any tax you’ve paid in your employment.
+When you fill in your tax return online, you’ll have to declare all your income in the employment and self-employment sections of your tax return.
+But you’ll get credit for any tax you’ve paid in your employment when HMRC calculates your tax bill.